 On top of it, many big-fish sales need an established relationship, and in most cases, this requires a human touch.

 Non-disclosed pricing will work great with every SaaS product that solves complicated problems or targets a particular niche on the market.
+For these complex or niche SaaS offerings, it is crucial to select a suitable pricing strategy that aligns with customer value and business goals.

 Just like disclosing your prices forces you to be aware of your niche and your product’s value, being non-transparent makes you invest in the sales process.
 The bigger your account value is, the more sales support you need to serve big-fish businesses.